95gabor/k8s-mediaserver-operator/CONTRIBUTING.md

 3. Ensure each template file renders only one resource
 4. Add the service to the umbrella chart's `Chart.yaml` dependencies
 5. Update the umbrella chart's `values.yaml` with service configuration
-6. Generate documentation: `helm-docs --chart-search-root=helm-charts`
+6. Generate documentation: `helm-docs --chart-search-root=charts`

 ### Modifying Existing Services